Asuart/Pixie-Dust/README.md

 - Set colors of text, background, border for default and hover state.
 - Trigger click and scroll event on UI and set Click and Scroll callbacks for elements.

-## Requirements
+## Dependencies
-C++ 20 standard is recommended.
+- C++ 20 standard is recommended.
-PixieUI requires `GLEW` library to be installed on your system.
+- `Premake5` is used to generate project solutions.
+- `GLAD` is required to access OpenGL function.
+It is included in project source.
+- `GLFW3` is required for example projects.
+Headers and `.lib` files for windows are included in repository.

 ## Build
-Premake5 is used for project generation.
-Build is configured and tested for Visual Studio 2022 on Windows 10.
+Project is configured and tested for generaion `Visual Studio 2022` solutions on Window 10.
+Other systems may require to install dependencies separately.

-To generate project solution file execute `scripts/Setup-Windows.bat`.
+To generate project solution execute `scripts/Setup-Windows.bat`.

+To generate solution for example projects execute `Setup-Examples-Windows.bat`.

 ## Usage
 To start using library in your project follow these steps: